 DURING THE CLASSES

-I. Testing knowledge
+I. Test of knowledge

-c) provides answers to changing environmental conditions;
+c) provides answers in changing environmental conditions;

-d) carried out correctly the first time;
+d) done correctly the first time;

 e) does not occupy a place in the genetic program of the organism.

-Verbal knowledge test on issues
+Oral knowledge test on questions

 2. Imprinting and its characteristics.

-3. Methodology for the development of conditioned reflexes.
+3. Methods for developing conditioned reflexes.

 4. Mechanisms for the development of conditioned reflexes